superhuit-agency/Forminator/README.md

 1. `$custom_form->notifications` usage in `library/modules/custom-forms/front/front-mail.php:168` see #075b18a0747850f942568da2328a6eb3f0826bc0
 2. Add `$original_message param` in `forminator_email_message` filter in `library/abstracts/abstract-class-mail.php:394` see 94d193c79a5ffa9874a44269546b5e83b6b94d73
 3. Add `composer.json`
+4. Disable WordPress plugin updates in `forminator.php` - adds `disable_plugin_update()` and `disable_auto_update()` methods to prevent plugin from being updated via WordPress admin, see c30f6bad9dd31a9cba67e3a3074d03890c411b77

 ## Updating from upstream (automated)

-This fork includes an automation pipeline that imports the latest **WordPress.org SVN tag** for Forminator and then re-applies this fork’s minimal patch.
+This fork includes an automation pipeline that imports the latest **WordPress.org SVN tag** for Forminator and then re-applies this fork's minimal patch.

 - **Patch file**: `patches/forminator-local.patch`
 - **Sync script**: `tools/sync-wporg-svn.sh`